Forge36/Resume/README.md

 2. Install an editor to edit and compile LaTeX documents.
 I recommend [TeXstudio](http://www.texstudio.org/) or [Texmaker](http://www.xm1math.net/texmaker/).

-Once both the distribution and editor are installed, clone this repository using `git clone` and open the template.tex file in your editor. **Important**: Make sure to compile with XeLaTeX, not PDFLaTeX.
+Once both the distribution and editor are installed, clone this repository using `git clone` and open the template.tex file in your editor. **Important**: Make sure to compile with `XeLaTeX`, not `PDFLaTeX`.
 You're good to go!

 ## License